 Disney World’s monorail system is one of the most well-known transportation systems at Walt Disney World.
 Whether staying on Disney property or visiting as a day guest, you’ll probably want to ride the monorail at least once.

 This article will look at how the monorail system at Disney World works, where you can take it, and a few other tips for maximizing your time when using it.
 Additionally, I’ve provided a few updates for using the monorail in 2022.

-Whether it’s your first visit or the 100th, one of the most important ways to prepare for your Walt Disney World vacation is to familiarize yourself with transportation.
-Disney provides free transportation to and from their parks and several of the resorts on property.
+Whether it’s your first visit or 100th, one of the most important ways to prepare for your Walt Disney World vacation is to familiarize yourself with transportation.
+Disney provides free transportation to and from its parks and resorts.

-And let’s face it, almost everyone wants to take a ride on the Walt Disney World monorail at some point during their vacation.
-It’s a classic, fun tradition that’s fairly unique.
+And let’s face it, almost everyone wants to take a ride on the Walt Disney World monorail during their vacation.
+It’s a classic, fun tradition that’s relatively unique.

-Therefore, learning how to best maneuver monorail transportation will benefit your trip in many ways.
-After all, time is money, and you probably will be spending a lot of both at Disney World.
+Therefore, learning how to best maneuver Disney World’s monorail will benefit your trip.
+After all, time is money, and you’ll probably be spending a lot of both while you’re at Disney World.